adawatia/Portfolio/README.md

 ## 📸 Screenshots
 Here are some previews of the portfolio in action:

-## 📸 Screenshots
-Here are some previews of the portfolio in action:

 ### 🖼️ Homepage
 <p align="center">
   <img src="screenshots/1.png" alt="Desktop" width="70%" style="border: 2px solid #ddd; border-radius: 8px;">